Before jumping to the recipe, don't miss the HELPFUL RECIPE TIPS in the post! I hope you'll find them useful and will love this fantastic recipe.

 Second - and I know this probably sounds weird - but when you eat fat as your main source of calories, you will eat less, and you will feel less hungry.

-If you have any questions about this hit me up in our Facebook Group or leave a comment below!
+If you have any questions about this hit me up on our Facebook Page or leave a comment below!

 Bacon Cheddar Jalapeno Fat Bombs